Kamal03102006/Group3_S126_HIT237-_Building-Interactive-Software/GROUP-CONTRACT-GROUP-3.md

 - Final integration testing before submission

 #Version Control Agreement:
-- All work must be committed via GitHub
+- All work must be committed via GitHub only
-- Minimum 2 meaningful commits per member per week
+- Minimum 2 meaningful commits per member per week to ensure fair contribution
-- Use clear commit messages
+- Use clear commit messages to avoid any confusion

 #Agreement:
 By contributing to this repository all the members agree to the terms and conditions outlined above.